Azure-Samples/serverless-chat-langchainjs/docs/tutorial/03-understanding-rag.md

    - **How it works:** With the most relevant passages retrieved, the generator's task is to produce a final response, synthesizing and expressing this information in natural language.
    - **Mechanisms:** The generator, which is typically a model like GPT, BART, or T5, uses both the query and the relevant documents identified by retriever to create its response.
 It is important to note that the generator relies on the retriever to identify the relevant documents.

-## Why is RAG architecture important for integration with ChatGPT?
+## Why is RAG architecture important for integration with Chat Application?

-The RAG architecture is useful for ChatGPT in business contexts.
+The RAG architecture is useful for Chat Application in business contexts.
 It allows for flexible and efficient integration with various databases, improving the relevance and accuracy of generated responses while customizing the application to meet specific business needs.

-Here are some advantages of integrating RAG architecture with ChatGPT:
+Here are some advantages of integrating RAG architecture with Chat Application:

 ### Adapting the RAG Architecture to different Enterprise Databases